RojanSapkota/Remote-Desktop-Connection/README.md

 # Remote Desktop Connection via GitHub Actions

+> **Note:** This repository is archived for reference purposes.
+The executable GitHub Actions workflow has been removed, so this repository no longer provides a runnable Remote Desktop workflow.

-This repository uses GitHub Actions to automatically create a remote desktop connection via Ngrok, allowing secure access to a Windows environment.
-Each GitHub Action execution generates an Ngrok tunnel that lasts for approximately 1 hour, enabling RDP (Remote Desktop Protocol) access.
+This repository originally demonstrated how GitHub Actions could be used to create a remote desktop connection via Ngrok, allowing secure access to a Windows environment.
+The workflow has been retained only as a reference and is no longer executed by GitHub Actions.

-### Key Features:
+### Key Features (Original Project)
-- **Automated Setup**: Uses GitHub Actions to set up and configure a remote desktop session.
+- **Automated Setup**: Demonstrated configuring a remote desktop session using GitHub Actions.
-- **Secure Tunnel**: Ngrok provides a secure tunnel for RDP access.
+- **Secure Tunnel**: Used Ngrok to provide a secure tunnel for RDP access.
-- **Quick Access**: Each session lasts about 1 hour, with easy reconnection using the IP provided by Ngrok.
+- **Quick Access**: Sessions typically lasted about one hour when the workflow was active.

 <h2 align="left">👤 Repo Visitors:</h2>
 <p align="left">